-When the key is turned to " \bigcirc ", the display segments of the fuel meter will sweep once across the fuel level range and then return to the current amount in order to test the electrical circuit.
+When the key is turned to " $\bigcirc$ ", the display segments of the fuel meter will sweep once across the fuel level range and then return to the current amount in order to test the electrical circuit.

-The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
+The display segments of the fuel meter disappear from "F" (full) towards "E" (empty) as the fuel level decreases.
 When the last segment starts flashing, refuel as soon as possible.